 When you apply for disability benefits, a state-government agency called Disability Determination Services (DDS) gathers and reviews your medical records.
 That is why you have to tell them who your doctors (otherwise known as “Treating Sources”) are when you apply.
 Treating Source records usually include treatment notes, test results, etc. from doctors you’ve been seeing for some period of time.
 If these records contain enough information to clearly show that you qualify as “disabled,” you can generally expect to win your case and be awarded disability benefits.
 However… If the records from your treating doctor(s) are not sufficient for DDS to decide that you are disabled, DDS may send you to a doctor they hire and pay to examine you (physically, psychologically, or both).
 These are called “non-treating sources” and the evidence they collect is called Non-Treating Source Evidence.Non-Treating Source Evidence

 The regulations that judges are supposed to follow say that treating sources (the doctors who know you best) are to be given more weight and importance than non-treating sources, but that is not always the case.
 Judges are directed to weigh ALL the evidence to determine which doctors to believe.
 Sometimes they do this correctly, sometimes not so much.
 If you’re seeking SSDI benefits, it’s in your best interest to consult with an experienced North Carolina Social Security disability lawyer who knows how to navigate the system.“We tell all our clients that getting a letter or form from their own doctor is about the most important thing they can do to support their case.
 The doctors hired by DDS may claim to be impartial and independent, but I can’t help think that they know who pays their fees and that their opinions are affected by that knowledge.” —Scott ScurfieldDo you need Social Security Disability benefits?
-If you are disabled and seeking Social Security disability benefits, the application process can be complicated.
-Applications are frequently denied, and an appeal may be necessary.
-Our disability lawyers are ready to help.

 “I sincerely appreciate your dedication to my disability case … I’ve told friends of mine that your firm is the best in Eastern North Carolina.
 My deepest gratitude.”-Gloria T. For a FREE consultation, please call 1-800-525-7111 or complete the form below.
 There is no obligation, and if you decide to hire us there is no upfront cost and you won’t pay a dime unless we win your case and you receive benefits.
 You deserve justice, and we would love to help if we can.
 Please contact us today.